kstolte/expo-docs/versions/unversioned/workflow/development-mode.md

 ## Toggling Development Mode in Expo CLI

 In the terminal with your project running in Expo CLI, press `p` to toggle the production mode.

+## Showing the Developer Menu
+While you have the app open and development mode is enabled, shake your device to reveal the developer menu.
+If you are using an emulator, press ⌘+d for iOS or ctrl+m for Android.